Sylpherius/Sylpherius.github.io/index.md

 ![Image of Me](Sylpherius.github.io/img/Website.jpg)

 ## Objectives
-I am currently a Junior at UC Irvine majoring in Computer Science.
+I am currently a Junior at UC Irvine majoring in Computer Science and specializing in Algorithms.
 My current cumulative GPA is 3.70.

 My main goal at the moment is to gain more professional experience with my programming skills and hopefully discover an internship that will both peak my interest in the field and